pmjose/Snowflake_Intelligence_AI_mobile_fiber/unstructured_docs/strategy/Investor_Relations_FAQ.md

 # Investor Relations FAQ
-**Gamma Communications PLC - Approved Messaging**
+**Snowmobile Telco PLC - Approved Messaging**

 ## Company Overview

-### Q: What does Gamma do?
+### Q: What does Snowmobile Telco do?

-**A:** Gamma is a leading provider of Unified Communications as a Service (UCaaS), voice, and connectivity solutions for the UK business market.
+**A:** Snowmobile Telco is a leading provider of Unified Communications as a Service (UCaaS), voice, and connectivity solutions for the UK business market.
 We sell primarily through a network of over 1,000 channel partners including IT resellers, managed service providers, and telecommunications dealers.
 Our products help businesses communicate more effectively through cloud-based voice, video, messaging, and contact centre solutions.

-### Q: What is Gamma's market position?
+### Q: What is Snowmobile Telco's market position?

-**A:** Gamma is the UK's leading channel-focused business communications provider.
+**A:** Snowmobile Telco is the UK's leading channel-focused business communications provider.
 We have:
 - Over 100,000 business customers served through partners
 - Approximately 850,000 UCaaS seats deployed
 - 45,000 contact centre seats
 - £500 million in annual revenue (FY2024E)
 - Operations in UK (primary), Netherlands, Spain, and Germany

-### Q: Who are Gamma's competitors?
+### Q: Who are Snowmobile Telco's competitors?

 **A:** Our competitive landscape includes:
 - **UCaaS**: 8x8, RingCentral, Mitel, Vonage